Campus-Molndal-JIN23/tdd-och-mock-JohRome/README.md

 | 4       | Assuring positive temperature is shown | "Temperature: 13.37°C" | "Temperature: 13.37°C" |   OK    |     No problems identified     |
 | 5       | Assuring negative temperature is shown | "Temperature: -40.3°C" | "Temperature: -40.3°C" |   OK    |     No problems identified     |

+#### Final Words
+* The `WeatherService` class appears to be reliable and free from issues based on the tests, which cover basic scenarios.
+However, there are still alot of untested scenarios wich might show their true self when least needed, like most things in life, for good or bad.